mob8607/Fronted-Coding-Guidelines/guidelines/js.md

 ### Spaces and Indentations
 Tabs are bad and if you use them you should feel bad!
-Indentations size is 4 space units.
+Indentation size is 4 space units.

 Every JavaScript File should end with an empty line.